SalomePlatform/adao/doc/en/ref_output_variables.rst

 .. index:: single: AnalysisPrinterAndSaver

-These examples present Python commands or scripts which allow to obtain or to treat the ouput of an algorithm run.
+These examples present Python commands or scripts which allow to obtain or to treat the output of an algorithm run.
 To help the user, they are directly available in the user interface, when building the ADAO case in the embedded case editor, in the "*Template*" type fields.
 In an equivalent way, these commands can be integrated in an external user script (and inserted in the ADAO case by a "*Script*" type input) or can exist as a string, including line feeds (and inserted in the ADAO case by a "*String*" type input).
-Lot of variants can be build from these simple examples, the main objective beeing to help the user to elaborate the exact procedure he needs in output.
+Lot of variants can be build from these simple examples, the main objective being to help the user to elaborate the exact procedure he needs in output.

 The first example (named "*AnalysisPrinter*" in the inputs of type